CES 2018: ShowStoppers Prepares for the Collapse of Civilization

 Tuesday’s hot tip for aspiring tech journalists: when interrupting a conversation to ask a quick question, double-check to make sure someone else isn’t filming, lest you appear in full mortification mode in Jeff Gamet’s MacObserver video story.
-Also, try to look less like a Neanderthal.

 Rocketbook Notebooks -- Rocketbook 🎁 might win my prize for the clever idea done best this year.
 A Rocketbook is one of several different kinds of “cloud” notebooks, in which you write or draw with plain old analog pens, pencils, or markers.
 The bottom of each page has a QR code and several generic icons.
-In an included iPhone app, you register what you want each icon to do, then tick the icons and scan the page with the app.
-One icon might send the page by email, another uploads it to Dropbox or iCloud; there are seven different icons you can mix and match.
+In a free iPhone or Android app, you register what you want each icon to do, then tick the icons and scan the page with the app.
+One icon might send the page by email, another uploads it to Dropbox or iCloud; there are seven different icons and a large menu of services that you can mix and match.
 Prices range from $12 to $34, including a notebook you can erase and reuse with a dry-erase cloth and another that you erase in a microwave(!).
 If you want to just try it out, grab the free PDFs and give it a spin.

 RapidX USB Car Charger -- USB car chargers are ubiquitous enough that they’re likely on sale at your local pharmacy, but RapidX has an interesting twist with their X5 🎁 and X5+ models.
 The front of the X5 plugs into a car charging port, and has two USB-A ports; a four-foot cable connects it to a second adapter with two USB-A ports and a USB-C port in the X5+ or three USB-A ports in the X5, so people can also use it in the back seat.
 The $25 X5 is available now; the $30 X5+ lets you unplug the cord when the rear ports are not in use.